 For larger infestations, try a solutions such as Rentokil’s Entotherm Heat Pod Treatment, a chemical-free heat pod which is used to treat all types of pest insects through the controlled application of heat.

 How to get rid of silverfish

-Harmless little beasts, still, you don't want to share a bath with one.
+Harmless little pests, still, you don't want to share a bath with one.
 They're attracted to damp places, such as bathrooms and kitchens, and will feed on the glue in wallpaper paste (really).
 Improving ventilation will reduce damp, making your rooms less attractive to them.

 How to get rid of wasps

-We've all had a wasp sting at some point, which makes them such unwelcome guests, particularly when we're trying to enjoy a summer lunch in the garden.
+We've all had a wasp sting at some point, which makes them such unwelcome pests, particularly when we're trying to enjoy a summer lunch in the garden.
 Bear in mind that in early autumn, they are more docile but their sting is just as painful.

 If they make their way indoors, the best alternative to swatting them is to encourage them towards open windows.
 If you find a wasps' nest (or a bees' nest for that matter) in a loft space or under the eaves, don't tackle it yourself – call in the professionals.

 Find out more about how to get rid of wasps in our full guide.